$N$-player games and mean-field games with smooth dependence on past absorptions: Introduction

-Motivated by modelling the contagion effect are the works of \citet{ hambly2017stochastic}, \citet{hambly2018mckean} and \citet{hambly2018spde} too.
-In the first work the authors prove a LLN for the empirical measure of a system of finitely many (uncontrolled) diffusions on the half-line, absorbed when they hit zero and correlated through the proportion of the processes that have been absorbed.
-In \citet{hambly2018mckean} extended their model by including a positive feedback mechanism when the particles hit the barrier, thus modelling contagious blow-ups.
-A mathematical complement to the previous work is provided in \citet{ledger2018uniqueness}.
-More recently, \citet{hambly2018spde} have proposed a general model for systemic (or macroscopic) events.
-By working on a set-up similar to \citet{hambly2017stochastic}, they interpret the diffusions as distances-to-default of financial institutions and model the correlation effect through a common source of noise and a form of mean-reversion in the drift.
-A form of endogenous contagion mechanism is also considered.
+\textit{Related literature.}\quad We have already discussed the paper \cite{campi2018n}, so here we focus on some other contributions in the literature of mean-field models and games related to our study.
+First, we cite the works of \cite{giesecke2013default} and \cite{giesecke2015large} where a model based on point processes for correlated defaults timing in a portfolio of firms is introduced and analysed. \cite{giesecke2013default} prove a LLN for the default rate as the number $N$ of firms goes to infinity.\\ Motivated by modelling the contagion effect are the works of \cite{ hambly2017stochastic}, \cite{hambly2019mckean} and \cite{hambly2019spde} too.
+The first work provides a LLN for the empirical measure of a system of finitely many (uncontrolled) diffusions on the half-line, absorbed when they hit zero and correlated through the proportion of absorbed processes.
+In \cite{hambly2019mckean} the model is extended to include a positive feedback mechanism when the particles hit the barrier, thus modelling contagious blow-ups.
+A mathematical complement to the previous work is provided in \cite{ledger2020uniqueness}.
+More recently, \cite{hambly2019spde} have proposed a general model for systemic (or macroscopic) events.
+By working on a set-up similar to \cite{hambly2017stochastic}, they interpret the diffusions as distances-to-default of financial institutions and model the correlation effect through a common source of noise and a form of mean-reversion in the drift.
+A form of endogenous contagion mechanism is also considered.\\ On the side of applications to economics, \cite{chan2015bertrand} and \cite{chan2017fracking} study oligopolistic models with exhaustible resources formulated as MFGs with absorption at zero.
+Their model keeps track of the fraction of active players at each time.
+However, this fraction appears in the objective functions but not in the state variable.\\ Two more papers are those by \cite{delarue2015global} and \cite{delarue2015particle}, where a particle system approach is used to study the mathematical properties of an integrate-and-fire model from neurology.
+The particles' dynamics have some resetting mechanism which activates as soon as some particle hits a given boundary.
+Besides, we cite two recent papers by \citet{nadtochiy2019particle,nadtochiy2020mean}.
+The first one focuses on the cascade effect in an interbank mean-field model with defaults and a contagion effect modelled via a singular interaction through hitting times.
+The second one investigates the associated mean-field game also including more general dynamics and connection structures.\\ Finally, we mention a class of MFGs that has been considered quite recently especially in relation to bank run models, that is MFGs of optimal stopping or timing; see, for instance, \cite{bertucci2018optimal}, \cite{bouveret2020mean}, \cite{carmona2017mean} and \cite{nutz2018mean}.
+Therein, the agents solve an optimal stopping problem so that the terminal time is directly chosen by them instead of being determined by the evolution of the controlled state as in our setting.
+In both settings the terminal time is in fact a random time and the state evolution might be affected by the fraction of leavers and the empirical measure of the remainers.